omazapa/Kahi_plugins/Kahi_openalex_works/README.md

 ```shell
 $ sudo apt install libhunspell-dev
 ```
+# Similarity support
+To process works without doi, similarity is mandaroty.
+Then a elastic search server must be running.
+The plugin will use the server to find the most similar works in the database.
+To deply it please read https://github.com/colav/Chia/tree/main/elasticsaerch and follow the instructions.

+Docker and docker-compose are required to deploy the server.

+if you only wants to process works with doi, you can skip this step and remove the es_index, es_url, es_user and es_password from the yaml file.

+**But it is mandatory to put `scienti_works/doi` in the yaml file.**

 # Usage
 To use this plugin you must have kahi installed in your system and construct a yaml file such as